-Since the right side of the brain is better with creativity and innovation, simple brain games and exercises such as connecting the dots and crossword puzzles can help improve these skills.
+Since the right side of the brain is better at creativity and innovation, simple brain games and exercises such as connecting the dots and crossword puzzles can help improve these skills.

-Furthermore, reading could also represent a great opportunity to exercise your brain and develop your imagination as you expand the reservoir of your vocabulary.
+Furthermore, reading could also represent a great opportunity to exercise your brain and develop your imagination as you expand your vocabulary.

 Exercising the left side of your body will stimulate the right side of your brain (and vice versa).
 Try simple exercises like breathing through your left nostril.